Natural Resources

 Hydrological functions

-Water is the principal factor limiting forage production on this site.
-Normal rainfall is limited to 14-17 inches per year.
-Valent soils on this site are in Hydrologic Soil Group A (low runoff and high infiltration even when thoroughly wetted).
+Water is the principal factor limiting forage production on the Sands 14-17" PZ ecological site.
+Normal rainfall is limited to 14 to 17 inches per year.
+Soils on this site are in Hydrologic Soil Group A (low runoff and high infiltration even when thoroughly wetted).
 Water transmission through Group A soils is normally greater than 0.30 inches per hour.
 Runoff is expected to occur only during the most intense storms (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).

-For the interpretive plant community, rills and gullies should not typically be present.
-Water flow patterns should be barely distinguishable if at all present.
-Pedestals are only slightly present in association with bunchgrasses such as little bluestem.
+For the interpretive plant community, rills and gullies should not be present.
+Water flow patterns, if present, should be barely distinguishable and only on the steepest slopes.
+Pedestals are only slightly present and in association with bunchgrasses such as little bluestem.
 Litter typically falls in place, and signs of movement are not common.
 Chemical and physical crusts are rare to non-existent.
-Cryptogamic crusts are present but only cover 1-2% of the soil surface.
-Overall this site has the appearance of being stable and productive.
+Cryptogamic crusts are present but only cover 1 to 2 percent of the soil surface.
+Overall, this site has the appearance of being stable and productive.

 Recreational uses